Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Results

-In contrast to QMC, DFT+cRPA methods require the user to make several choices such as the one-particle reference state in DFT, screening model for cRPA, and DC correction.
-G$_0$W$_0$-based methods seek to remove some of the approximations present in DFT+cRPA with one-particle energies based on G$_0$W$_0$ and an exact DC correction~\cite{shengGreenFunctionFormulation2022}.
-Here, we investigated which approximations in embedding most affect the computed vertical excitation energies as compared to QMC calculations for the same Hamiltonian.
+In contrast to QMC, DFT+cRPA methods require the user to make several choices for uncontrolled approximations such as the one-body target state in DFT, screening model for cRPA, and DC correction, for which no variational principle exists to guide systematic improvement of the results.
+G$_0$W$_0$-based methods seek to remove some of the approximations present in DFT+cRPA with one-body energies based on G$_0$W$_0$ and an exact DC correction~\cite{shengGreensFunctionFormulation2022}.
+Here, we investigate which approximations in embedding most affect the computed vertical excitation energies as compared to QMC calculations for the same finite-sized supercell.

-The results for the embedding calculations for the ground and low-lying excited states of Fe$_{\text{Al}}^0$:AlN are given in the first five panels of Fig.~\ref{fig:many_body_energies_embedding_vs_qmc}; each involves a different choice for the DC correction and initial DFT occupancies.
-For comparison, our QMC best estimate (i.e., using HSE06 vqz orbitals) is given in the sixth panel.

-In Ref.~\cite{muechlerQuantumEmbeddingMethods2022}, some of us showed that DFT+cRPA with no DC correction obtains a many-body ground state and lowest excited states in qualitative agreement with experiment.
-We give these results for the 32-atom cell in the third and fourth panel of Fig.~\ref{fig:many_body_energies_embedding_vs_qmc}.
-At first sight, the qualitative features are somewhat similar to the QMC.
-The ground state has $^6A_1$ symmetry, and the lowest spin-qudruplet excited states are $\sim$1.3 eV above the ground state.
-However, we do see that the lowest excited states are $^4E$ and $^4A_1$, as compared to $^4E$ and $^4A_2$ in QMC.
-We also find that the orbital character of the states are different.
-In particular, the $a_1$ orbital is doubly occupied in the $^4E$ lowest excited states from the embedding model, while it is less than singly occupied in QMC.